parkinsons-toolkit/app-content/pages-content/managing-symptoms/urination.md

 ### Weight loss

 If you are overweight, then there is more pressure on your bladder and pelvic floor.
-In this case losing weight can improve urinary symptoms. _However, if you are normal or underweight, we do not advise trying to lose weight._
+In this case losing weight can improve urinary symptoms. <ins>However, if you are normal or underweight, we do not advise trying to lose weight.</ins>

 ### Bladder retraining